cascadiajs/2014.cascadiajs.com/Organizing-routes-in-Express-Apps_pvenkatakrishnan.md

 Here are some interesting ways we have tried to solve these issues.

 * Mounting sub apps to handle specific route/ route families.
-* Using express-namespace / express-enrouten and similar modules.
+* Using express-namespace / express-enrouten like modules to organize routes.

 I will demo how without route/code organization, apps can become maintenance hell, and how using above suggestions, teams writing bloated apps can achieve developer joy.